PhilReedData/TLSOnlineAppointment/docs/index.md

 ![Leave meeting](images/51-end.png)

-When Zoom has closed, go back to the Library Chat window.
+Once Zoom has closed, go back to the Library Chat window.
 After the host has left the chat, you will be asked to give feedback.
 You can choose to email yourself a transcript of the chat; please note, this will only include what was typed in the Library Chat window, not the Zoom window.

 ![Feedback](images/52-feedback.png)